itstorque/itstorque.github.io/_blog_posts/2025_02_17_egg_sims/index.md

 where $D(\vec T) = \vec\alpha(\vec T) \odot \nabla^2$ and a right hand side that sets the BCs and any other thermal inputs
 $S(z)$.
 The BCs are set as $\alpha_{\mathrm{albumen}}(T_{\mathrm{drive}})\cdot T_{\mathrm{drive}} / \Delta z^2$, and unless otherwise stated, $S(z)=0$.

-TODO: insert 1D chain thermal properties

-TODO: insert parameters used for egg

-TODO: insert reactivity equations
+For more details on the thermal properties and model, the reactivity equations used for gelation and the egg parameters, checkout the code in the [package repository](https://github.com/itstorque/PulsedEggSimulations.jl).

 We will model done-ness (the process of having a node $i$ gone through gelation, $X_i(t) \in [0, 1]$) in a similar fashion to the paper using the Arrhenius equation as they did in the paper: